 Want to prevent your ac from running all day long?
 A programable thermostat does just that!
 Programable thermostats prevent your ac system from wearing down expensive parts and helps manage the summer cooling bills by letting you select when the system should be running.
 By far, the easiest things you can do are; keep doors and vents open, leave air return vents free from clutter, and check that windows and doors are sealed, (especially with window ac units.)
 These simple things will help keep your house cool and avoid avoidable wear and tear.

 Warm weather in Smithville also means more time in your backyard and more time looking at your ac system, which, is presumably not the greatest feature of your outdoor paradise.
 There are many ways to make your ac unit fit in with your backyard aesthetic, like upcycling your aged fencing into a chic and ecofriendly ac cover.
-Maybe you want more coverage without suffocating your air conditioner, an ac house may be more your style.
+Maybe you want more coverage without stifling your air conditioner, an ac house may be more your style.
 Not a fan of wood?
 You can create a stone ac screen with pavers and cement for a rustic look.
 If you like to have simple access to your outdoor ac unit, an ac cover with a hinged lid may work better.
-The DIY possibilities are infinite!
+The DIY possibilities are endless!

 We encourage our neighbors to practice good maintenance habits to keep their ac working well all summer long.
 If you get stuck, have a question, or just need help choosing the right tools and supplies for your Smithville ac maintenance plans, reach out to us at 816-532-0525 or stop in today!